 The webinar below is a longer version of that talk, with similar slides, but going into a bit more detail.
 Watching this talk is a great way to get an idea for what kind of ideas and thoughts are discussed at some of the embargoed SEO conferences.
 Since the target of these SEO conferences are more advanced and technical SEOs, the talk is less of a ‘how to’ and more of a ‘something to think about’ talk.
 The most important thing that a watcher should take away from the talk is this: You should be testing your most important keywords on real phones, that are actually passing all the relevant settings that a real, potential user would pass, to know where to focus their SEO efforts, or whether other efforts like PPC, news results or other types of digital marketing efforts might be more likely to drive success.

-At the end of the webinar, we give a promo code so that you can check out the MobileMoxie tool set that is featured in many of the examples and stories.
-That promo code is: WEBINAR005 (The ‘005’ in the promo code is numeric – ‘zero, zero, five’), and use it when you register or just check out the free versions of the tools (with all new names): the SERPerator, for checking local, mobile search results anywhere in the world (basically a Google SERP test), the Page-oscope, for checking how pages load or redirect on different phones and in different countries.
+At the end of the webinar, we give a promo code so that you can check out the MobileMoxie toolset that is featured in many of the examples and stories.
+That promo code is: WEBINAR005 (The ‘005’ in the promo code is numeric – ‘zero, zero, five’), and use it when you register or just check out the free versions of the tools: the SERPerator, for checking local, mobile search results anywhere in the world (basically a Google SERP test), the Page-oscope, (basically a mobile simulator), for checking how pages to load or redirect on different phones and in different countries.
 It is not mentioned in this talk, but we also have a tool called the App Rankalyzer, which is for tracking keyword rankings for your apps in Google Play and the Apple App Store.

 An example search from Tokyo for ‘what to do near me’ is included below, in an example taken from the free version of our Google Rank Checker (the SERPerator):

 Please let us know what you think, and how all these changes are impacting you and your SEO efforts, and if you like this webinar, please let us know in the YouTube comments!